Terms and Conditions of Business

 We are an equal opportunities employer and we are committed to providing the same high quality service to all our clients, regardless of age, disability, race, religion or belief, sex or sexual orientation.

-No addition or variation of these conditions will bind the practice unless it is specifically agreed in writing and signed by a Practice Director.
+No addition or variation of Terms and Conditions will bind the practice unless it is specifically agreed in writing and signed by a Practice Director.
 No agent or person employed by, or under contract with, the practice has the authority to alter or vary these conditions in any way.